paulickj/psychic-giggle/README.md

 ### Dataset

 There are many private datasets for this problem.
-For this investigation I have selected a public dataset from Technische Fakultä as it contains 48 unedited images across four cameras.
+For this investigation we have selected a public dataset from Technische Fakultä as it contains 48 unedited images across four cameras.
 An added benefit to this dataset is the documented steps to create the altered images.
 Many current phones use automatic image processing to enhance the image fortunately these cameras do not contain this behavior.

 ### Expected Learning

-There are two things that I expect to learn regarding this project:
+There are two things that we expect to learn regarding this project:
-1. Since this is very experimental, my understanding of euclidean and non-euclidean space will be increased.
+1. Since this is very experimental, our understanding of euclidean and non-euclidean space will be increased.
 Due to the ordering of pixels, photos are in euclidean space; conversely, graphs, by nature, are not.
-2. There are no papers on this specific approach, so I will build my graph network from scratch.
-I learn best by implementing concepts meaning my comprehension of graph neural networks will dramatically increase.
+2. There are no papers on this specific approach, so we will build my graph network from scratch.
+We learn best by implementing concepts meaning my comprehension of graph neural networks will dramatically increase.

 ## Introduction